 Active TB is when the disease is actively producing symptoms and can be transmitted to other people.

-Latent TB infection is when the person has infected with MTB bacteria, but the bacteria are not producing symptoms.
+Latent TB infection is when the person has been infected with MTB bacteria, but the bacteria are not producing symptoms.
 Usually, people with latent TB cannot transfer MTB bacteria to others unless the immune system fails.
 The failure causes reactivation that results in active TB so the person becomes contagious.

 Though TB is known to affect any part of the body, most commonly occurs in the lungs (known as pulmonary tuberculosis).
 Extrapulmonary TB occurs when tuberculosis develops outside of the lungs, although extrapulmonary Tb may coexist with Pulmonary TB.